Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

 In the process of tracing the light ray path, multiple intersections with the accretion disk in the equatorial plane may occur, resulting in varying radial coordinates at each intersection, see Figure \ref{figob1}.

-In Figure \ref{figob1}, we illustrate the trajectory of a complete light ray which is depicted by the orange line, where the black sphere represents the black hole and the dotted red line indicates the position of the ISCO.In addition, a thin blue elliptical disk placed on the equatorial surface of the black hole indicates a thin accretion disk.
-The position of the intersection point is denoted as $r_n(x,y)\mid_{n=1,2,3...N}$, which serves as the definition for the transfer function, and $N$ represents the maximum number of intersection points.
-In fact, the function $r_n(x,y)$ generates the $n^{th}$ image of the accretion disk, that is, the direct image corresponds to the case of $n=1$, while the lens image (or higher-order images) produced on the screen corresponds to $n=2$ (or $n=3$).
-Regardless of factors such as the reflection effect and thickness, the intensity of the light received by the observer increases each time a light ray intersects with the accretion disk.
+Figure \ref{figob1} illustrates a complete photon trajectory (orange curve) approaching the observer.
+The black sphere denotes the black hole, the red dashed circle marks the ISCO, and the blue disk represents the thin accretion disk in the equatorial plane.
+Each time this light ray intersects the accretion disk at a radius $r_n$ ($n=1,2,...,N$), it contributes to the observed intensity.
+The transfer function $r_n(x,y)$ maps the screen coordinates to the $n$-th intersection point, generating the $n$-th order image: the direct image ($n=1$), the lensing ring ($n=2$), and the photon ring ($n\geq3$).
+Accordingly, the total observed intensity accumulates with each disk crossing.
 In this case, the intensity of the observation on the observation screen can be expressed as

 where $f_n$ is the fudge factor which is fixed to $f_n=1$.
 Taking into account that the black hole image captured by the EHT is observed at a wavelength of 1.3 mm (230 GHz), one can select the emissivity of the thin disk to be a second-order polynomial in log-space, which is